Shoebill: Relationship to humans

+Appearances in popular culture

+Beginning in 2014 and with various interspersed surges of attention since then, the shoebill has become the subject of internet memes, in part due to its intimidating appearance and its tendency to stand still for long periods of time.
+One such example is a video of a shoebill standing in the rain whilst staring into the camera.
+These memes have since also appeared on the social media platform TikTok, bringing a comparatively unknown species of bird into popular culture.
+The shoebill also inspired the design of the Loftwing birds in the 2011 game The Legend of Zelda: Skyward Sword.

 Status and conservation

 The population is estimated at between 5000 and 8000 individuals, the majority of which live in swamps in South Sudan, Uganda, eastern Democratic Republic of the Congo, and Zambia.
 There is also a viable population in the Malagarasi wetlands in Tanzania.
 BirdLife International has classified it as Vulnerable with the main threats being habitat destruction, disturbance and hunting.
 The bird is listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Habitat destruction and degradation, hunting, disturbance and illegal capture are all contributing factors to the decline of this species.
 Agriculture cultivation and pasture for cattle have also caused significant habitat loss.
 Indigenous communities that surround Shoebill habitats capture their eggs and chicks for human consumption and for trade.
 Frequent fires in southern Sudan and deliberate fires for grazing access contribute to habitat loss.
-Lastly, swamps in Sudan are being drained for construction of a nearby canal that allows for artificial control of nearby waterways.
+Some swamps in Sudan are being drained for construction of a canal to control nearby waterways, causing more habitat loss.